rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/aks/_index.md

 ---
 title: Creating an AKS Cluster
-shortTitle: Azure Container Service
+shortTitle: Azure Kubernetes Service
 weight: 2115
 aliases:
   - /rancher/v2.x/en/tasks/clusters/creating-a-cluster/create-cluster-azure-container-service/
 ---

-You can use Rancher to create a cluster hosted in Microsoft Azure Container Service (AKS).
+You can use Rancher to create a cluster hosted in Microsoft Azure Kubernetes Service (AKS).

 ## Prerequisites